LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 ```bash
 sim_vehicle.py -v Rover -f gazebo-rover --model JSON --map --console -l 48.214611,11.720278,0,0
 ```
-Here the ....(klappbar Erklärung was ist sitl...hitl...).
-After a few seconds your QGroundCrontrol is connected to a "virtual" BlueBoat swimming on Speichersee
+After a few seconds your QGroundCrontrol is connected to a "virtual" BlueBoat swimming on Speichersee.
+That is were the GPS Position 48.214611 N and 11.720278 W leads us.

 <img src="/EnviroBotics-Docs/img/Ardupilot_Speichersee.png" alt="starting simulation" style={{ width: '100%', marginBottom: '1rem' }} />